XeroKimo/MoWin2/README.md

 class MainApp
 {
 public:
-  //Required
+  //Required functions:
   static LPCSTR WindowTitle() { return "MainApp"; }

+  //Non copy or move constructors require the first parameter in
+  //the parameter list must be HWND
+  MainApp(HWND hwnd);

   //Requires either or both the following operator() overloads.
-  //operator()(MoWin::Event event) Is for legacy support, with a custom EventProcessed return type
+  //operator()(MoWin::Event event) Is for legacy support
-  //which takes either a LRESULT or MoWin::eventUnprocessed.
-Unprocessed events will attempt
-  //to match with a specialized operator()(MoWin::Event::... event) if they exist, otherwise
-  //if there are absolutely no specialized operator()s, it is the equivalent of returning 0,
-  //if there are specialized operator() but there are no matches, it is whatever DefWindowProc() will return.
+  //If operator()(MoWin::Event) does not exist, it'll try to match
+  //the operator()(MoWin::Event::...) of the correct type where ... represent
+  //a specific event like WM_CHAR.
+  //If operator()(MoWin::Event event) does exist, the library will only call
+  //said operator.
+In order to call a event specific operator, the user must call
+  //it explicitly.
+We provide MoWin::WindowClassTraits<MainApp>::VisitEvent() to help
+  //everyone out
-  MoWin::EventProcessed operator()(MoWin::Event event) { return 0; }
+  LRESULT operator()(MoWin::Event event) { return 0; }
   LRESULT operator()(MoWin::Event::... event)

-  //Optional
+  //Optional functions:
   static MoWin::WindowClassStyle Style();
   static int ExtraClassBytes();
   static int ExtraWindowBytes();